Calibration of a neural network ocean closure for improved mean state and variability: Methods

 \subsection{Ensemble Kalman Inversion}

-The goal of calibration is to adjust the tunable parameters of the parameterization such that the statistics of the coarse ocean model are as close as possible to the filtered and coarse-grained high-resolution data.
-This problem can be framed as minimization of the following loss function \cite{gjini2025ensemble}:
+The goal of calibration is to adjust the tunable parameters of the parameterization so that the statistics of the coarse ocean model are as close as possible to those of the filtered, coarse-grained high-resolution data.
+This problem can be framed as the minimization of the following loss function \cite{gjini2025ensemble}:

 Here, $\theta \in \mathbb{R}^{n_p}$ is a vector of length $n_p$ representing parameters to be calibrated, $y \in \mathbb{R}^{n_o}$ is a vector of observations of length $n_o$ (i.e., in our case, statistics of filtered and coarsened high-resolution simulation), $\mathcal{G}(\theta)$ is a forward model evaluation (i.e., statistics of the coarse ocean simulation, performed at a given set of parameters $\theta$), and $R$ is the covariance matrix of the observational error.